 NASA fuels Artemis rocket for third attempt to launch to the moon

-After repeated fuel leaks, two hurricanes and a pair of launch delays, engineers have begun fueling NASA's $4.1 billion Space Launch System rocket for a third launch try early Wednesday.
+After repeated fuel leaks, two hurricanes and a pair of launch delays, engineers refueled NASA's $4.1 billion Space Launch System rocket for a third launch try early Wednesday.
 The Artemis 1 launch would kick off a long-awaited maiden flight to send an uncrewed Orion capsule to circle the moon.

 A two-hour launch window opens at 1:04 a.m.
 EST.